-Dr Sally Satel is a Lecturer at Yale University, a resident scholar at AEI and the staff psychiatrist at a methadone clinic.
+Sally Satel is a Lecturer at Yale University, a resident scholar at AEI and a staff psychiatrist at a methadone clinic.
 She is the co-author of One Nation Under Therapy: How the Helping Culture Is Eroding Self-Reliance.

 Patricia S. Churchland is Professor Emerita of Philosophy at the University of California, San Diego.
 She is an expert in neurophilosophy and is the author of Brain-Wise: Studies in Neurophilosophy.

 This interview originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview, click here.